 The rot helped me to understand.

-While reading Hval’s Paradise Rot, I reflected on the phenomenon of fungi growth that follows death, and came to the conclusion that it is nothing more than a rebirth.
-The disgusting nature of what it means to embody humanity is natural; change is the only inevitable constant in biology and therefore fundamentally intertwined within our dna.
+While reading Hval’s Paradise Rot, I reflected much on fungi growth.
+It creeps and consumes without bounds.
+It has a putrid aura that signifies the end.
+But of course, the fungi is alive too.
+Every end is a beginning.
+The disgusting nature of what it means to embody humanity is natural.
+Change is the only inevitable constant in biology and therefore fundamentally tethered to our DNA.

 Just like rot ought to happen eventually, so does someone leaving.